-Beloved children’s author Beverly Cleary will turn 100 on April 12.
+Beloved children’s author Beverly Cleary turns 100 on April 12.
 The award winning author is best remembered for her books about “Ramona Quimby,” “Ralph the Mouse,” and “Henry and Beezus.”
 But at age 100, Beverly Cleary also has a bit to share about life, simplicity and free time.

 In a recent interview with the Washington Post Cleary said,